This article goes through the things you need to know before you make the decision to take a COVID vaccine.

 Severe abdominal pain after eating, which gets worse over the days, may indicate a lack of oxygen in the intestines.
 Mesenteric ischemia in the abdomen can develop slowly but are very dangerous if treatment is not received in time.

-If your relative or friend has a serious seizure immediately or after weeks of the injections and there is no reasonable explanation, it is worth remembering the covid injection taken earlier.
+If your relative or friend has a serious seizure immediately or weeks after the injections and there is no reasonable explanation, it is worth remembering the covid injection taken earlier.
 A bleed or blood clot can form in a vital organ without warning.

 The injection does not protect against infection and does not prevent further transmission of the disease.
 What are its benefits?